 Chairman of Hampshire Cultural Trust since its inception, Alan was instrumental in the launch of the charity in 2014 and is passionate about Hampshire’s heritage and its rich cultural landscape.
-Alan is a businessman who has specialised in corporate rescues and turnarounds.
-He is currently Chairman of Interserve Group Ltd and Safestyle plc. and Senior Independent Director at SIG plc.
+Alan is a businessman who has specialised in corporate rescues and turnarounds, and in renewable energy.
+He is currently Chairman of Safestyle plc. and Senior Independent Director at SIG plc.

 A Hampshire man through and through, Alan was High Sheriff of Hampshire in 2010/11 and is a Deputy Lieutenant.
 In the not-for-profit world, as well as his work with Hampshire Cultural Trust, Alan is Lay Canon, member of Chapter and Chair of the Finance Committee of Winchester Cathedral, and in September 2022 joined the Environment Agency as Chair.

 Anna has a passion for creating diverse, hands-on-learning opportunities and is a dedicated believer in accessible and family friendly creative and cultural experiences for all children.
 Anna has worked in the creative and cultural sector since graduating from Winchester School of Art, specialising in the design and implementation of art programmes within education settings, holding positions for the Creative Partnerships Programme, Heritage Lottery Fund and Regent High School.